Friends of Fourmile

 Over 14 years, the Friends gathered extensive data on the area's natural resources, roads, campsites, and areas of special concern.
 Keeping track of this information for updates and sharing with partner agencies proved challenging.
 This past year, we've begun using platforms like Google Earth to visualize the data.
 This allows us and our partners to quickly see issues and areas needing management adjustments.
 We're currently working on accurately mapping all official system routes, spur roads, trailheads, private lands, motorized and non-motorized trails, special features and camping sites.
 Here’s one example of a layer of information we can display: all the known 220+ camping sites.

-The Friends significantly support the Forest Service and BLM by creating and updating information about Fourmile.
-Friends with design, photography, writing, and editing expertise volunteer hundreds of hours, under agency supervision.
-In 2017, major revisions were made to the Fourmile brochure and all three entry/trailhead maps.
-This resulted in 18,000 brochures (lasting three seasons) and updated maps in over 16 locations.
+The Friends significantly support the Forest Service and BLM by creating and updating information about Fourmile and maintaining the kiosks.
+Members with design, photography, writing, and editing expertise volunteer hundreds of hours, under agency supervision to inform visitors about the Fourmile Travel Management Area.

 Friends of Fourmile Updates